 In a nutshell, I try to explain how and why these market-oriented institutional transformations occur when and where they do.
 That means my research is focused on explaining how and why new social institutions—loosely, rules and often taken for granted “ways of doing things”—develop and change, especially insomuch as these institutions structure economic life and shape human relationships with the natural world.
 More concretely, it means that I study how people build, experiment with, and innovate new rules and policies to address environmental and economic problems—problems that never seem to really go away, but that are critically important to wrangle with if we stand a chance of building a sustainable future.

-My first book manuscript and my dissertation investigate these processes of institutional emergence and regulatory change through a cross-national comparison of one market-oriented institutional reform in particular: habitat-based ecological offsetting.
+My first book manuscript investigates these processes of institutional emergence and regulatory change through a cross-national comparison of one market-oriented institutional reform in particular: habitat-based ecological offsetting.
 In this approach to nature protection, ecological harm “over there” is, in principle, made up for by purchasing ecological offset credits that are generated through ecological restoration and improvement “over here.”

 The approach is far from perfect—there are many reasons ecological offsetting is a flawed policy—but it serves as an especially useful site for the study of institutional emergence and regulatory change.
 That’s because ecological offsetting developed nearly simultaneously but also relatively independently in both Germany and the United States in the 1990s.
 That is to say, there is little evidence of any direct institutional diffusion between these two national cases.
 Examining the development of ecological offsetting in both countries, then, offers key insights into the ways that particular political conflicts, ideologies, systems of public administration, and culture shape processes of institutional emergence and policy change, particularly as these changes relate to the development of new and often market-oriented forms of public policy and nature protection.